EPCompSci/ios-portfolio-Underdoneboar4/README.md

 ### Brightside
 [Brightside](https://github.com/VarunSaini02/Brightside)
 This app was made with the intent to fulfill a class tradition.
 A few minutes before class ended, we would play a song that would end as the bell rang, as a way to be able to reach a proper stopping point.
 Last year, it was done manually.
 This app does it automatically, using notifications and a song cut into bits that can fit in a notification. playing one after the other.
-The user can do things like set the song to play at a certain time (including a hard-coded end of class) or right away
+The user can do things like set the song to play at a certain time (including a hard-coded end of class) or right away.
+I learned much more about Date objects through this project and got even more experience with them since my work on EPHS.
+Audio and permissions were other areas of learning for me during this project.

 ### Metronome
 [Metronome](https://github.com/Underdoneboar4/Metronome)
 Metronome was made mostly for fun.
-It can detect BPM from someone tapping, play a gif and sound based on a selected BPM, and functions well, aside from higher BPM's making it so that playing the sound every beat doesn't work because of the sound's length
+It can detect BPM from someone tapping, play a gif and sound based on a selected BPM, and functions well, aside from higher BPM's making it so that playing the sound every beat doesn't work because of the sound's length.
+I learned a lot about sound and timing in Xcode with this project, along with sliders, which I had never worked with before.

 ### Rush Hour
 [Rush Hour](https://github.com/VarunSaini02/Rush-Hour)
-Rush Hour is a work-in-progress simulation of the board game that goes by the same name
+Rush Hour is a work-in-progress simulation of the board game that goes by the same name.
+This project will involve a lot of storyboard and controller interactions, as the game is based on many image views whose image signify which piece type is occupying a space.

 ### Bingo Card
 [Bingo Card](https://github.com/Underdoneboar4/-BingoCard)
-Bingo Card simulates a bingo card, as the name implies
+MY first solo project of the semester, Bingo Card simulates a bingo card, as the name implies.
+This was born form the Rush Hour project, and serves as more of a proof-of-concept at this stage due to the sheer volume of images needed to display numbers.
+My main learnings were with more behind-the-scenes work, like figuring out how to number every space properly and name variables well to keep it coherent.